apache/www-site/content/info/verification.md

 </blockquote>
 </div>

-Only if you check the hash can you be certain that your download hasn't been modified ; for instance on the mirror - or the download itself may be incomplete or faulty.
+Only if you check the hash can you be certain that your download hasn't been modified or is otherwise incomplete or faulty.

 ## Checking Signatures  {#CheckingSignatures}
 The following example details how signature interaction works.
 The example